I understand that contributions which are not eligible for UK pension relief at source tax relief cannot be paid into this pension plan.

 b) The total of the contributions paid (see Note 2, below) to this Scheme and to other registered pension schemes, in respect of which I am entitled to tax relief, under section 188 of Finance Act 2004, will not exceed, in any tax year, the higher of:

-c) The declaration in b) is correct, to the best of my knowledge and belief.
+c) The declaration in b), above, is correct, to the best of my knowledge and belief.

-I understand and acknowledge that if I have Enhanced or Fixed Lifetime Allowance protection this will be lost if a contribution is made to this pension plan or any other pension plan and it is my responsibility if this occurs.
+I understand and acknowledge that if I have made a successful application for Enhanced or Fixed Lifetime Allowance protection that was received by HMRC on or after 15th March 2023 this will be lost if a contribution is made to this pension plan or any other pension plan and it is my responsibility if this occurs.

-I understand and acknowledge that once contributions have been received into my pension plan, they cannot generally be refunded other than as an Excess Contribution Lump Sum Payment or I cancel my pension plan within the 30 day cancellation period.
+I understand and acknowledge that once contributions have been received into my pension plan, they cannot generally be refunded other than where Excess Contribution Lump Sum Payment rules apply (see Note 5, below) or I cancel my pension plan within the 30 day cancellation period.